 After processing all elevations of one radar, the detected rotation objects are merged.
-All objects of one thunderstorm ID are considered to belong together and are stacked vertically, as the storm structure can be slanted and detections can be disconelevation.
+All objects of one thunderstorm ID are considered to belong together and are stacked vertically, as the storm structure can be slanted and detections can be discontinuous due to residual aliasing in the velocity data.
+Additionally, the vertical depth of the lowest and highest detection must exceed a certain depth h.

+Figure B1 shows a schematic overview of the detection process until this point.
+Figure B1 a) shows the process within a radar elevation.
 First the data is filtered with the contours identified in T-DaTing, here approximated with the dark grey cloud (1.).
 Then the velocity data (2.) is evaluated.
 Here green denotes outbound velocity from the radar and red inbound.
-From the veloc-

-455 tinuous due to residual aliasing in the velocity data.
-Additionally, the vertical depth of the lowest and highest detection must exceed a certain depth h.

-Figure B1 shows a schematic overview of the detection process until this point.
-Figure B1 a) shows the process within a radar

-- 460 ity, the azimuthal derivative is derived (3.), which results in anomalies in the derivative around the velocity couplet.
+From the velocity, the azimuthal derivative is derived (3.), which results in anomalies in the derivative around the velocity couplet.
 Cyclonic anomalies are shown in light red here and anticyclonic anomalies in light green.
 Within these anomalies the rotational velocity and vorticity are computed and measured against thresholds, here resulting in one final rotation object shown in blue (4.).
 In Fig. B1 b) the aggregation of rotation objects within a thunderstorm contour is shown.
 Detections (blue ovals) from each elevation (dashed slices) within the contour contribute to the overall vertical structure.
-To these identified objects the vertical - 465
+To these identified objects the vertical continuity constraints on h are applied.
+After exceeding all criteria, the objects are summarized as one rotation column (light 465 blue column) for the corresponding convective cell.
+Also here, anticyclonic and cyclonic signatures are considered separately and must each fulfill all criteria to be recorded and are stored as separate columns.